My Son is One of the 22

 I called a local friend of the family to come help.
 I needed to get my granddaughter back to the house and then make sure the other kids didn’t ride the bus by the old house and see the entourage of official cars, ambulance, etc. The scene quickly turned into a circus of the obscene.
 I didn’t want them to see that. they were too young to understand being only 6 and 7 at the time.

-My wife finally got home about 1600ish.
+My wife finally got home at about 1600ish.
 She arrived just about the time that the local JP and mortuary people arrived.
 The JP is someone I’ve known for many years, he was visibly upset.
 We, my wife and I, then proceeded to make calls to the various family members and inform them of the incident.
 I think I’m the one that called my other son, Carl.

 The next few days were pretty much a blur of emotion.
-MANY things were said and done by me that still bother me to this day.
+Many things were said and done by me that still bother me to this day.
 Once words are spoken there is no way to take them back…none.
 Their pain is forever to those that hear them and the guilt is forever upon those that speak them.
 I’ve borne the guilt of those words for six years now.
-I wish I’d never spoken them.
+I wish I’d never spoken to them.
 Maybe that’s why I can’t speak now…so that I don’t hurt anyone else with my words.

-I think that day was the catalyst for many events that came in our lives.
+I think that day was the catalyst for many events that came into our lives.
 Some things that came were quite bitter; however, one eventually led to something good.
 There’s nothing I wouldn’t give for him to still be here..nothing.
 I think of him a lot.
 What did I miss?
 What could I have said or done that might have changed his mind?
-Could I have at least given him reason to question his path…to wait…to think…just pause for a minute longer?
+Could I have at least given him a reason to question his path…to wait…to think…just pause for a minute longer?